-- skin cancer (Kaposi's sarcoma): Kaposi's sarcoma have been reported with corticosteroid therapy, such as SOLU-CORTEF.
-Stopping treatment of SOLU-CORTEF may result in signs of the cancer going away. - tumor of the adrenal glands (pheochromocytoma).
-This tumor has been reported with corticosteroid therapy, such as SOLU-CORTEF.
-Pheochromocytoma may cause death. - fat deposition on or outside the lining of the spine (epidural lipomatosis).
-Taking corticosteroids in high doses for a long period of time can cause epidural lipomatosis. - Tumor lysis syndrome (TLS): This is the sudden, rapid death of cancer cells due to treatment.
-TLS can cause life-threatening kidney failure and heart problems.
+- skin cancer (Kaposi's sarcoma): Kaposi's sarcoma has been reported with the use of corticosteroids, such as SOLU-CORTEF.
+Stopping treatment with SOLU-CORTEF may result in signs of the cancer going away. - pheochromocytoma: tumor of the adrenal glands.
+This tumor has been reported with the use of corticosteroids, such as SOLU-CORTEF.
+Pheochromocytoma may cause death. - epidural lipomatosis: fat deposition on or outside the lining of the spine.
+Taking corticosteroids in high doses for a long period of time can cause epidural lipomatosis.

-• Suppression of hypothalamic pituitary-adrenal axis and Infections: Solu-Cortef can make it hard for your body to respond to stress and illness.
-It can make you more likely to get infections and it can make infections that might be hidden in your body active again.
-You should avoid coming into contact with people who have measles or chicken pox while taking Solu-Cortef.
-If you are exposed, tell your healthcare professional right away.
+- Tumor lysis syndrome (TLS): the sudden, rapid death of cancer cells due to treatment.
+TLS can cause life-threatening kidney failure and heart problems. - Suppression of hypothalamic pituitary-adrenal axis and Infections: SOLU-CORTEF can make it hard for your body to respond to stress and illness.
+It can make you more likely to get infections, it can make infections that might be hidden in your body active again, and it can make existing infections worse.
+You should avoid coming into contact with people who have measles or chicken pox while taking SOLU-CORTEF.
+If you are exposed, talk to your healthcare professional right away.